set in pleasant parklands in Narbonne, first daughter of Rome

 The large, luxurious home

 A few steps go up to the first floor.
-On a mezzanine, a first room is currently laid out as a workshop-study, used by the mistress of the house.
+On a mezzanine, a first bedroom is currently laid out as a workshop-study.
 Another flight of steps continues up to an anteroom, covered with sea-rush matting and fitted with tall cupboards, which is used for storage purposes.
 A corridor leads from there, on one side, to two bedrooms, one with a toilet, the other with a balcony looking out over the courtyard, and, on the other, to a bathroom, followed by a toilet and a large cupboard.
 Opposite, a large bedroom (currently a reading room), with its dressing room, provides access to a rear terrace where a door opens into a passageway leading to the guest house.
 A fourth bedroom, with a shower room, completes this level.
 It features an outstanding, Art Deco style mosaic flooring, its grey and blue hues evoking the waves of the sea.
 The view from this bedroom takes in the vegetable garden and the orchard at the back.
-A vast study, looking down on to the verdant setting, could easily become a bedroom.
+A vast study, looking down on to the verdant setting, could easily become a bedroom once again.
 It opens on to a vast roof terrace, surrounded by stone balusters, that is but waiting to house planters filled with bamboo so as to create a screen, shielding it from the neighbouring building.
 This promontory looks out over the parklands.

 An intermediate landing provides access to a bright bedroom, paved with ochre-coloured, hexagonal terracotta floor tiles.
-Both windows, facing south and east, look out over the vegetation.
-A toilet is illuminated via a loop-hole window.
+Both windows, facing south and west, look out on to the foliage of the plane trees.
+A toilet is very sunny of a morning courtesy of its east-facing window.

 A few steps lead from the stairwell to a bedroom laid out at the top of the section of the building that resembles a tower from the outside.
 Still in its original condition, it is paved with red terracotta tiles and houses an independent air-conditioning unit.
 The high ceiling in this bedroom follows the shape of the roof.
 Like an observatory, the view over the treetops from the windows of this former maid’s bedroom, with a toilet, is perfect.